KevinLiu485/AronaOS/README.md

 # Hifumi OS
 This is the OS for 2024 OS Competition, HIT team **ᕕ(◠ڼ◠)ᕗ旺仔**.
 Based on rCore-Tutorial-v3 ch6(file system) branch, as adding tests to file system is simpler.
+** To clone this repo FULLY(with submodules), run `git clone --recursive https://github.com/KevinLiu485/HifumiOS.git`**
+If you forget to clone recursively, run `git submodule init` and `git submodule update` to clone submodule seperately.
 # Team members & Tasks (暂定)
 - Kevin Liu: Kernel
 - 蒋蒋: IO, Linux src